Skip to content

 (Charaka Samhita, Sharira Sthana 6/3)

 The body is the dwelling place of consciousness (Chetna Sthana), formed from the five great elements (Panchamahabhuta).
-It is constantly shaped by their transformations which serve as a vessel for their dynamic union.
+Their transformations constantly shape it, which serves as a vessel for their dynamic union.

 Meaning and Explanation